How it works: Shopify to Meta Conversions API (CAPI)

 However, it's important to note that event quality scores fluctuate quite often.
 The score is calculated on a daily basis and Meta analyses data quality over the last 24 hours.
 Also note that the score might not be immediately available if you're just getting started with Meta CAPI.
 We recommend installing Littledata's CAPI connection and then waiting a week to see the difference in quality.

 If a user has a different name, email or address during their interaction with your website, Meta won’t be able to properly match this information to a Meta account.
-This will result in a lower event match score and will affect ad performance and delivery.
+This will result in a lower event match score and will reduce ad performance and delivery.

 Littledata is sending all the parameters needed by Meta to perfectly match the events.
 Our Conversions API integration follows Meta's hashing requirements, ensuring that all parameters are received and processed to increase the event match quality.